Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 Extensive research on the effects of oregano oil on these groups of people hasn’t been carried out yet.

-However, seeing how potent the oil is, these groups of people should steer clear of it so as to be on the safer side.
+However, seeing how potent the oil is, these groups of people should steer clear of it to be on the safer side.

 3. It Can Interact With Other Medications